 While the networks implemented in the SPOT and ROVER algorithms show in principle that one may construct conversational, self referencing systems of communication networks, they are in fact very simple, small and limited networks.
-The largest (ROVER II) consists of only 601 neurons, and 39,725 possible communication links19.
-Compared to a single human brain, with perhaps 1011 neurons, these networks are minuscule.
-Further, while the most
+The largest (ROVER II) consists of only 601 nodes, and

-18 While in the ROVER II implementation this threshold is hardwired, it would be a straightforward modification to make its value depend on inputs to the network, so that, for some kinds of input, the network would be very careful not to babble; that is, to make very sure it "knew" what it was about to say before responding, while, in response to other inputs, it might be more willing to guess at a response even though there was a high likelihood it was nonsensical.
+10 While in the ROVER II implementation this threshold is hardwired, it would be a straightforward modification to make its value depend on inputs to the network, so that, for some kinds of input, the network would be very careful not to babble; that is, to make very sure it "knew" what it was about to say before responding, while, in response to other inputs, it might be more willing to guess at a response even though there was a high likelihood it was nonsensical.